-HA hydrogels were fabricated as previously described (30).
+Hyaluronic acid (HA) hydrogels were fabricated as described previously (30).
 Briefly, HA-methacrylate (Me-HA) was synthesized by treating sodium hyaluronate (Lifecore Biomedical, Research Grade, 66 kDa-99 kDa, HA60K) with methacrylic anhydride (Sigma-Aldrich, 94%, 276685).
-The extent of methacrylation per disaccharide was quantified by H NMR as detailed previously and found to be ~85% for materials used in this study.
+The extent of methacrylation per disaccharide was quantified by 1H NMR as described previously and found to be approximately 85% for materials used in this study.
 RGD peptide Ac-GCGYGRGDSPG-NH2 (Anaspec, AS-62349) was added at a concentration of 0.5 mmol/L to provide integrin-binding functionality.
-Gels were crosslinked with an MMP degradable peptide (KKCGGPQGIWGQGCKK, Genscript, 0.68 mmol/L) (31) in phenol-free DMEM (Invitrogen, 21063-029) to facilitate cell matrix degradation and invasion.
-1.5 wt/wt% HA-RGD gels with a shear modulus of ~300 Pa were generated to study 3D spheroid invasion of U373 cells.
+Gels were cross-linked with an MMP-degradable peptide (KKCGGPQGIWGQGCKK, Genscript, 0.68 mmol/L; ref.
+31) in phenol-free DMEM (Invitrogen, 21063-029) to facilitate cell matrix degradation and invasion.
+HA-RGD gels (1.5 wt/wt%) with a shear modulus of approximately 300 Pa were generated to study 3D spheroid invasion of U373 cells.
 The shear moduli of hydrogel formulations were measured using oscillatory rheometry (Anton Parr Physica MCR 310) as described previously (30).
-Briefly, hydrogels were first crosslinked by incubation for 1 h in a humidified 37°C chamber.
+Briefly, hydrogels were first crosslinked by incubation for 1 hour in a humidified 37°C chamber.
 Rheological testing consisted of frequency sweeps ranging from 100 to 0.1 Hz at 0.5% amplitude also in a humidified 37°C chamber.
-The reported shear modulus is the average storage modulus for 3 tests per type of matrix composition at an oscillation frequency of 0.5 Hz.
-Tumor spheroids were created using the hanging drop method as previously described (32).
-Briefly, U373 cells were suspended in growth media and 13 μl droplets of cell suspensions containing 500 cells were plated on the lid of a 4 well plate and inverted over wells filled with PBS.
-After 5 days, spheres were collected and mixed in with HA-RGD and crosslinker to initiate gelation.
-5 μl of gel solution was then pipetted onto a hydrophobic dish and allowed to crosslink.
+The reported shear modulus is the average storage modulus for three tests per type of matrix composition at an oscillation frequency of 0.5 Hz.
+Tumor spheroids were created using the hanging drop method as described previously (32).
+Briefly, U373 cells were suspended in growth media and 13-μL droplets of cell suspensions containing 500 cells were plated on the lid of a 4-well plate and inverted over wells filled with PBS.
+After 5 days, spheres were collected and mixed with HA-RGD and cross-linker to initiate gelation.
+Five microliters of gel solution was then pipetted onto a hydrophobic dish and allowed to cross-link.
 Medium was added after 1 hour and spheres were monitored over 14 days.
-Invasion data is presented as a relative change in spheroid area from day 1 to day 14.
+Invasion data are presented as a relative change in spheroid area from days 1 to 14.